What is a QR Code

 Do I need a special app to scan QR codes?

-Most modern smartphones can scan QR codes using their default camera apps.
-Alternatively, dedicated QR code scanner apps are also available.
+Most modern smartphones (iOS 11+ and Android 8+) can scan QR codes using their default camera apps.
+For advanced features or older devices, dedicated scanner apps are available.

 Conclusion